Skip to main content

 REST-API Tests

-- For testing the REST API of the PHP backend, there exist ICDP-internal testsuites, available as collections for the Postman test runner.
+• For testing the REST API of the mDIS PHP backend, there exist ICDP-internal testsuites, available as collectionsopen in new window for the Postmanopen in new window test runner.
 The testsuites contain many tests of API calls provided by the mDIS PHP controllers.
 Postman testing automates the following actions: create items, insert, update, delete, login/logout, and, of course, many different variants of GET operations.

 This collection is available to all ICDP team members.